GSA/fedramp-gov/_posts/2019-02-12-FAQs-on-Updated-R311-Requirements-for-3PAOs.md

 author: FedRAMP
 layout: blog-page
 ---
-<p>Since we released updates to the “R311-Specific Requirements: FedRAMP” on November 6th, which include new and strengthened qualifications for existing and new 3PAOs, we have received a number of questions from 3PAOs.
+<p>Since we released updates to the <a href="https://portal.a2la.org/requirements/A2LA_R311.pdf">“R311-Specific Requirements: FedRAMP”</a> on November 6th, which include new and strengthened qualifications for existing and new 3PAOs, we have received a number of questions from 3PAOs.
 In order to help 3PAOs fully understand what is required of them, we’ve drafted the FAQs below for your reference.
-If you have any additional questions that are not answered here, please feel free to reach out to info@fedramp.gov.</p>
+If you have any additional questions that are not answered here, please feel free to reach out to <a href="info@fedramp.gov">info@fedramp.gov</a>.</p>

 **Question: R346 suggests a 4-hour review time for a subset of 20 controls, is there a time limit for finalizing the abbreviated Security Assessment Report (SAR)?**